 - Mix all of the ingredients in a mixing bowl.

-- Start kneading.
-The dough shouldn't be very dense (more like semi-liquid) and should be lump-free.
+- Mix until the dough becomes semi-liquid ( it shouldn't be very dense) and should be lump-free.

 - Add some butter or margarine to the rectangular baking pan.